hashicorp/vault/website/source/docs/internals/security.html.md

 Lastly, Vault supports using a [Two-man rule](http://en.wikipedia.org/wiki/Two-man_rule) for unsealing using [Shamir's Secret Sharing technique](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing).
 When Vault is started, it starts in an _sealed_ state.
-This means that the encryption key needed to read and write from the storage backend is not yet provided.
+This means that the encryption key needed to read and write from the storage backend is not yet known.
 The process of unsealing requires providing the master key so that the encryption key can be retrieved.
-The risk of having a single master key is that a single malicious actor with access to it can decrypt the entire Vault.
+The risk of distributing the master key is that a single malicious actor with access to it can decrypt the entire Vault.
 Instead, Shamir's technique allows us to split the master key into multiple shares or parts.
 The number of shares and the threshold needed is configurable, but by default Vault generates 5 shares, any 3 of which must be provided to reconstruct the master key.

-By using a secret sharing technique, we avoid the need to place absolute trust in the holder of the master key, and infact avoid storing the master key at all.
+By using a secret sharing technique, we avoid the need to place absolute trust in the holder of the master key, and avoid storing the master key at all.
 The master key is only retrievable by reconstructing the shares.
 The shares are not useful for making any requests to Vault, and can only be used for unsealing.
 Once unsealed the standard ACL mechanisms are used for all requests.

-To make an analogy, a bank will typically put security deposit boxes inside of a vault.
+To make an analogy, a bank puts security deposit boxes inside of a vault.
 Each security deposit box has a key, while the vault door has both a combination and a key.
 The vault is encased in steel and concrete so that the door is the only practical entrance.
 The analogy to Vault, is that the cryptosystem is the steel and concrete protecting the data.